-By the end of this article you should have a much better idea of how to make an international money transfer with National Australia Bank.
+By the end of this article you will have a much better idea of how to make an international money transfer with NAB.

 If you’re planning to transfer money overseas, you have plenty of choice.
 One option is to use your regular bank, and as one of the most popular in the country, National Australia Bank (NAB) provides a complete money transfer service.

 In this article we'll arm you with everything you need to make an international money transfer with NAB.
 From how to do it and how much it costs, we'll also suggest some cheaper ways to do it.
 You can learn and save!
 Let's get straight into it.

 How to transfer money overseas with NAB - Basics

 To start, let's have a look at an overview of what you need to send money overseas with NAB.